Extremal regular graphs of given chromatic number: Introduction

 \section{Introduction}

 An \emph{$r$-regular} graph is a simple finite graph such that each of its vertices has degree $r$.
-Regular graphs are one of the most studied classes of graphs; especially those with symmetries such as Cayley graphs, namely, let $\Gamma$ be a finite group and let $X=\{x_1,x_2,\dots,x_t\}$ a generating set for $\Gamma$ such that $X=X^{-1}$ with $1_{\Gamma}\not\in X$; a \emph{Cayley} graph $Cay(\Gamma,X)$ has vertex set $\Gamma$ such that two vertices $g$ and $h$ are adjacent if $gx_i=h$ for some $1\leq i \leq t$.
-Cayley graphs are regular but there exist non-Cayley regular graphs.
+Regular graphs are one of the most studied classes of graphs; especially those with symmetries such as Cayley graphs.
+Let $\Gamma$ be a finite group and let $X=\{x_1,x_2,\dots,x_t\}$ a generating set for $\Gamma$ such that $X=X^{-1}$ with $1_{\Gamma}\not\in X$; a \emph{Cayley} graph $Cay(\Gamma,X)$ has vertex set consisting of the elements of $\Gamma$ and two vertices $g$ and $h$ are adjacent if $gx_i=h$ for some $1\leq i \leq t$.
+Cayley graphs are regular but there exist non-Cayley vertex-transitive graphs.
 The Petersen graph is a classic example of this fact.

 The \emph{girth} of a graph is the size of its shortest cycle.
 An \emph{$(r,g)$-graph} is an $r$-regular graph of girth $g$.
 An \emph{$(r,g)$-cage} is an $(r,g)$-graph of smallest possible order.
 The \emph{diameter} of a graph is the largest length between shortest paths of any two vertices.
 An \emph{$(r;D)$-graph} is an $r$-regular graph of diameter $D$.